Have you had multiple miscarriages or failed IVF treatments?

 - and other possible causes.

-We recommend testing male partners too for any potential causes that might be contributing to miscarriages.
+At our London fertility clinic, we recommend testing male partners too for any potential causes that might be contributing to miscarriages.

 There are no proven effective treatments.
 Yet, there are many treatments that have been investigated and may be helpful in addressing some of the problems associated with miscarriage.
 We can discuss the relevance and published research evidence related to these investigations and the interventions at a consultation.